 Mustafa Mir, PhD

-Assistant Professor, Department of Cell and Developmental Biology, Perelman School of Medicine, University of Pennsylvania
+Department of Cell and Developmental Biology, University of Pennsylvania

-I received my PhD in Electrical Engineering in 2013 at the University of Illinois at Urbana-Champaign working with Gabriel Popescu.
-During my graduate work I invented new microscopes that provide high resolution quantitative phase images of living cells.
-I then applied these new microscopes to a variety of problems in medicine and the basic life sciences, ranging from clinical pathology of blood samples, to single cell growth, and neural development.
+Dr. Mir received his PhD in Electrical Engineering in 2013 from the University of Illinois at Urbana-Champaign working with Gabriel Popescu.
+During his graduate work he invented new microscopes that provide high resolution quantitative phase images of living cells.
+He applied these new microscopes to a variety of problems in medicine and the basic life sciences, ranging from clinical pathology of blood samples, to single cell growth, and neural development.

-For my postdoctoral work I joined the labs of Xavier Darzacq and Robert Tjian at the University of California, Berkeley where I studied gene regulation in Drosophila embryos using a combination of advanced microscopy methods (especially single molecule imaging), biochemistry, and genomics.
+For his postdoctoral work Dr. Mir joined the labs of Xavier Darzacq and Robert Tjian at the University of California, Berkeley where he studied gene regulation in Drosophila embryos using a combination of advanced microscopy methods (especially single molecule imaging), biochemistry, and genomics.
 Dr. Mir built a customized Lattice-Light Sheet microscope to capture the first data on transcription factor dynamics within the nuclei of a living animal embryo.

-I started my lab at UPenn and CHOP in January 2021.
-We focus on utilizing and developing advanced fluorescence microscopy methods and analysis tools to study gene regulation and nuclear organization during early embryonic development.
+Dr. Mir started his independent lab at UPenn and CHOP in January 2021.
+His lab focuses on utilizing and developing advanced fluorescence microscopy methods and analysis tools to study gene regulation and nuclear organization during early embryonic development.